18 May ExploBear on the Trans-Siberian Railway

 And in the evening I visited dacha of my local guide Mikhail!
 It is what I call unique experience: exotic, interesting and very local!

 Dacha is something very Russian.
 It is a summer country house with a small garden.
-I would say that for Mikhail’s parents it is a place where they spend summer time and they really work hard to grow all that enormous harvests and then to save it for the winter pickling vegetables and making jams from all kinds of berries and fruit.
+For Mikhail’s parents it is a place where they spend summer time and they really work hard to grow all that enormous harvests and then to save it for the winter pickling vegetables and making jams from all kinds of berries and fruit.
 I felt how important this place was for them and again want to stress that Russian people are very hospitable!
 I tried vegetables and berries of course! it is very yummy!

 Do you want to visit local typical Russian dacha and try pancakes with a homemade jam?